msmoujaes/my-portfolio/README.md

 #  Hi there, I'm Maddy! 👋

 I'm a writer and editor with 5+ years of self-taught experience in web development and content production at Pearson.
-I focus on creating accessible, responsive web content that meets high standards for usability and accessibility.
+I focus on creating accessible, user-centered digital experiences that are both functional and visually engaging.
+My multidisciplinary background—from technical writing to creative storytelling—allows me to bridge the gap between design and development, ensuring that every project is thoughtfully constructed and meaningful.

 ---

 ## About Me 🤔

-As a child of the internet, I’m interested in the evolving digital landscape and the role thoughtful design plays in personalized learning.
-I’m motivated by opportunities to create clear, engaging, and accessible experiences that support learners.
+As a child of the internet, I’m interested in the evolving digital landscape and the role thoughtful design plays in personalized user experience.

 Outside of work, I enjoy watercolor, reading, theater and film, and both video and tabletop games (especially Dungeons & Dragons).
 I also value spending time with friends and family.